BandarAI/SmartMethodsTraining/AI & ROS/1st Task/Install ROS.md

 3. From file choose the ros.ova
 4. Click next button then Finish

-## Step 5: Make sure ROS is installed correctly
+## Step 5: Ensure ROS is installed correctly
 1. Open the terminal
 2. Press CTRL + I
 3. Type 'roscore'